TalAter/annyang/docs/README.md

 * **Function** *callback* - The function to call when event is triggered
 * **Object** *[context]* - Optional context for the callback function

+## isListening()

+Returns true if speech recognition is currently on.
+Returns false if speech recognition is off or annyang is paused.

+### Return:

+* boolean true = SpeechRecognition is on and annyang is listening

 # Good to Know

 ## Commands Object